VDuchauffour/RFCEurope/README.txt

 Fixed Venetian UHV
 Moved starting dates for Hungary and Kiev
 Split up FPK
-New Art for Bulgarian Konnik
+New Art for Bulgarian Konnik and ethnic unit style for Hungary Building overhaul
-Building overhaul
 Fixed bug with crusades that was preventing crusades from happening when the Arabs are human.
 Info tags for Corporation Knights and Infirmary